MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-hun-tax-reimbursement-docs.md

 Use this procedure to set up an exchange rate that is automatically selected in tax reimbursement documents.
 1. Click Accounts receivable > Setup > Accounts receivable parameters.
 2. In the Accounts receivable parameters form, in the left pane, click Updates.
-3. In the Tax reimbursement slip field, select the type of exchange rate to use by default for tax reimbursement documents.
+3. In the Other FastTab, in the Tax reimbursement slip field, select the type of exchange rate to use by default for tax reimbursement documents.

 ### Set up a number sequence
 Use this procedure to set up a number sequence that is automatically assigned to tax reimbursement documents.